 I fought back tears because I knew that if deep down, I was not living my purpose, how tortured does Eduardo feel, not having the money to produce his movies?
 How does my mother feel, wanting to go to college, but not having the time or energy from her job?

-And then, it struck me, that I should just pick up my violin, drive to the next town in my beat up Pontiac, and get it tuned, and play outside, and ask people to donate money so i can have lessons. (violinlab.com offers in depth online tutoring for less than 25 bucks a month! )To drive to my friend’s house and ask her if I can borrow her ballet barre dvd and install a “barre” from the bamboo Eduardo cut down.
+And then, it struck me, that I should just pick up my violin, drive to the next town in my beat up Pontiac, and get it tuned, and play outside, and take online lessons. (violinlab.com offers in depth online tutoring for less than 25 bucks a month! )To drive to my friend’s house and ask her if I can borrow her ballet barre dvd and install a “barre” from the bamboo Eduardo cut down.
 That I should go to the library and print out the free pdf file from http://www.pharmacy-tech-test.com/pharmacy-tech-book.html, and buy the medical dosage calculations books and study.
 That I should buy an LED hoop so I can get lost in my flow.

 And I kept thinking about all the books that affected my life.
 I’ve always believed that certain books come into your life at the time you need to read them.
 How at one point, I stopped reading fiction and poetry so I could read about war, history, and travel memoirs and spirituality and yoga.
 And I knew, deep down, I needed to write books.